Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />

-Next, you must ensure that your server does not have `firewalld` installed, as CSF and firewalld cannot function together.
+Next, ensure that your server does not have `firewalld` installed; CSF and firewalld cannot function together.

 === ":aetherx-axb-debian: Debian/Ubuntu (apt-get)"